From the Forum:

 His research has examined topics such as the short-run response of prices and quantities to demand shocks, the response of consumption to predictable movements in labor income, the impact of parental income on children’s labor market success, and the short-run impact of technological change on industry activity.
 His work has been published in leading journals including The Quarterly Journal of Economics, The American Economic Review, the Journal of Public Economics, and the Journal of Money, Credit and Banking.

-Also featured was a regional economic forecast by Dr. Joe Turek, Dean of the School of Business and Economics at Lynchburg College, who provided a clearer understanding of regional economic data and trends.
+Also featured was a regional economic forecast by Dr. Joe Turek, Dean of the School of Business and Economics at University of Lynchburg, who provided a clearer understanding of regional economic data and trends.